UniversalDependencies/docs/_ps/feat/Reflex.md

 These words are reflexive in Pashto:
 * personal pronoun ځان <i>żân</i> (indeclinable)
-* personal possessive pronoun خپل <i>xpël</i> (declined like common adjectives in agreement with the possessed object)
+* personal possessive determiner خپل <i>xpël</i> (declined like common adjectives in agreement with the possessed object)

 #### Examples